Should You Invest, Or Pay Off Debt?

 If you’re a property owner, you can also add your real estate owned to get an even better sense of your overall wealth.This way, you can see as your net worth increase as you get closer to reaching your goals.

-You’ll also want to turn on RetireGuide, our retirement planning tool, to understand how much you need to save for a more comfortable retirement.
+You’ll also want to complete your retirement plan, to understand how much you need to save for a more comfortable retirement.
 We make it easy to automate deposits, create new Individual Retirement Accounts (IRAs), or roll over existing retirement accounts.

 We handle investments so you don’t have to, and we offer a globally diversified portfolio of index-tracking exchange-traded funds (ETFs), with personalized advice in a goal-based investing framework.
 With powerful tax efficient features such as tax loss harvesting, everything we do is designed to help you save money on taxes while you’re investing for your long-term investing goals.